 Tulum Mayan ruins is a well known touristic destinations in Mexico and a must to visit place.

 Tulum was the first Mayan archeological site we had ever seen.
-We started with the right foot,
+It looks like we started with the right foot π But, My God!… I got really overwhelmed by all that was there to see …

 The site was a trading center as well as a fort protecting the Mexican Caribbean coast.

-* In the Yucatรกn Mayan language, Tulรบm is the word for fence.
+* In the YucatΓ‘n Mayan language, TulΓΊm is the word for fence.
 The two towers above look like observation points at the sea entrance to Tulum.

 – Unfortunately they couldn’t defend themselves against the Spanish conquistadors eager to take over the “New World”.
 Drastic changes happened leading to the disappearance of this ancient civilization roughly at about 1500

-A thick stone fence was surrounding the whole site.ย You can still see part of it here and there right from the entrance:
+A thick stone fence was surrounding the whole site.
+You can still see part of it here and there right from the entrance:

 Many structures built of stone are scattered all over the place there.
 Some were administrative buildings, some residential, others had religious purposes.